pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 #### About this feature
 When adding machines to MAAS, MAAS (non-destructively) boots them into an ephemeral environment to gather hardware information.
 Previously, this didn't work for deployed machines, since you don't want to disrupt deployed workloads or mark deployed machines as ready.

-Now you may add deployed machines, without normal commissioning process or relabeling the machine.
+Now you may add deployed machines, without normal commissioning process or relabelling the machine.
 In order to update the information, a script is provided to run minimal commissioning scripts and update to MAAS.

 #### How to enlist a machine that’s already running a workload
 In order to enlist a deployed machine, you have two options: